Vampires: Los Muertos

 Vampires: Los Muertos is a 2002 American direct-to-video Western horror film written and directed by Tommy Lee Wallace and starring Jon Bon Jovi as a vampire hunter.
 A sequel to the 1998 film Vampires, it was produced by John Carpenter (who directed the original film).
-Vampires: Los Muertos introduces new characters, and the only reference to the previous film is the mention of deaths of the previous team, Father Adam Guiteau from the original film, who has since died, as well as the legendary Béziers Cross, which was unsuccessfully used in the first film to perform a ritual that enables vampires to survive daylight.
+Vampires: Los Muertos introduces new characters, and the only reference to the previous film is the mention of Father Adam Guiteau from the original film, who has since died, as well as the legendary Béziers Cross, which was unsuccessfully used in the first film to perform a ritual that enables vampires to survive daylight.
 The film was followed by a sequel, Vampires: The Turning (2005).